Hawmex/aut_pp_project/README.md

 # Production Planning

-This repository contains the files of my project for the "Production Planning" course at Amirkabir University of Technology (Tehran Polytechnic) during the Fall 2023 semester.
+This repository contains the files of my project for the "Production Planning" course at Amirkabir University of Technology (Tehran Polytechnic).

 ## Phase 1: Demand Forecasting